 Catalin Popa is an archaeologist.
 His research interests include archaeological theory, statistical modelling, group identity and the relationship between nationalism and archaeology.
 He focuses mainly on the Iron Age of Europe, with an emphasis on the Late Iron Age of South-East Europe.

-During his fellowshipp at Topoi he investigates the relationship between group identity and environment in large fortified settlements during the Late Iron Age of Western and South-East Europe (oppida and davae).
-For the future he is planning to expand this topic into a larger collaborative project.
+During his fellowshipp at Topoi he investigated the relationship between group identity and environment in large fortified settlements during the Late Iron Age of Western and South-East Europe (oppida and davae).
 Besides this he is working on issue of reconstructing human perception from numerical data with the help of statistical modelling and the application of statistical modelling techniques for the reconstruction of group identity in Late Iron Age Europe.

 - 13.11.2014TalkPart of: Meeting of the Key Topic Identities — Think TankSpeaker